bookbinder/like-burning-incense/README.md

 If you are just here for the PDF files, see
 [this Google Drive link](
 https://drive.google.com/drive/folders/1ygq5PmqaLeVCf3xUOsLA-igjyIiH6In_?usp=sharing).
-Currently contains complete organ and cantor scores for Weeks 1-4 in Ordinary Time with Sunday Gospel Canticles for weeks 2-33, as well as psalm tones.
+Currently contains complete organ and cantor scores for Weeks 1-4 in Ordinary Time with Sunday Gospel Canticles for weeks 2-33.

 # Update: May 2025